 If you'd like to know more or have any questions, please feel free to reach out to me via any of the channels below!

-Apart from here you can also find me on our University's homepage, on Twitter and Researchgate, or leave me an email.
+You can also find me on the homepage of the MPI for Biological Cybernetics, on Twitter, or leave me an email.

 Neuron drawing (Purkinje cell) by Santiago Ramon y Cajal